Skip to content

 • Location data: address, latitude, longitude

-• Metadata: source_system, ingested_at, original_timestamp
+• Metadata: source_system, ingested_at, original_timestamp, ingest_schema_version

 Connection Management